sally358/dpfe/README.md

-sally note: welp idk if i uploaded ALL the files here so it may be kinda broken.

 on the drill stuff: i use my personal crappy drill replayer to play drills which is far too bad to get uploaded, maybe i'll make a normal drill replayer later but the probability that i can be bothered to do that is around 0.0000001%